 There are other absorbable threads as well such as Silhouette Soft thread (popular in Europe and the US) which uses PLLA (Poly L Lactic Acid) and lasts around 12 months and PCL (Polycaprolactone) which is absorbed 24 months after the treatment.

-Generally the threads stimulate collagen while they are in in the skin tissues so the longer they are in the skin, the longer the collagen is being stimulated.
+Generally the threads stimulate collagen while they are in the skin tissues so the longer they are in the skin, the longer the collagen is being stimulated.
 However the thread being there for so long may not suit some people so the thread used is depending on the person being treated.
 Furthermore they serve slightly different functions such as PDO thread lifting is more for lifting skin while PLLA gives a more volumised affect.
 So, as an example, a person wanting a nose lift will not go for PLLA as they don’t want volume in their nose but those with hollow cheeks may want volume.

 Finally non-absorbable thread is available as well and is used for the same procedures but permanently hold the sagging skin up while absorbable threads will eventually dissolve and the skin will lose that tightness.
-Non-absorbable threads like Aptos (one of the original threads developed for threadlifting), Woffles thread and Contour all use use the base of polypropylene (a type of material that the body can’t absorb).
+Non-absorbable threads like Aptos (one of the original threads developed for threadlifting), Woffles thread and Contour all use the base of polypropylene (a type of material that the body can’t absorb).

 The preference for threads will depend on the individual, what treatment they want and what results they want.